jasona7/ai-bandmaker/README.md

 # Welcome to the AI-BandGenerator 🎸🤖

-**AI-BandGenerator** is your ultimate tool for creating imaginative fan pages for fictional bands, powered by advanced AI technologies!
+**AI-BandGenerator** is your ultimate tool for creating imaginative fan pages for AI generated bands, powered by advanced AI technologies!
 Whether you're a music enthusiast, creative writer, or AI hobbyist, this app breathes life into fictional bands with unique profiles, compelling backstories, custom discographies, and original music tracks.
 The app uses a unique Author Style, Nationality, Genre 1, Genre 2, Post-Punk, Style Name, and a Year active.

+The AI prompt determines a unique and random author style, musical genres, and band style in the script logic.
+This can fully customized in-line.

 ## ✨ Feature List

 - **Unique Band Profiles**: Automatically generate creative band names, genres, styles, and captivating backstories.
 - **AI-Generated Backstories**: Produce engaging narratives exploring the band's history, members, and journey, all written by OpenAI's GPT.
 - **Custom Discographies**: Create detailed albums complete with imaginative titles and track lists that reflect the band's evolving themes.
 - **Original Music Creation**: Leverage the Suno API to compose a unique music track that matches the band's genre and vibe.
+(COMING SOON)
 - **Visual Content Generation**: Generate band member portraits and promotional images using OpenAI's DALL-E.
-- **Beautiful HTML Fan Pages**: Compile all generated content into a stunning, ready-to-share HTML fan page.
+- **Beautiful Retro Fan Pages**: Compile all generated content into a stunning, ready-to-share HTML fan page.

 ## 🚀 Getting Started